Ed Iffland

 Edmund Iffland is a cartoonist working on Gadigal land in Sydney.
 He is a Stanley Award–winning animator, portrait artist, graphic designer, illustrator and political cartoonist.

 MoAD and the Courtyard Cafe are open.
-Some exhibitions will be closed from 14 July to early September 2025 for essential building works.
+Some exhibitions and rooms will be closed from September 2025 for essential building works.
 Learn more

 Edmund Iffland is a cartoonist working on Gadigal land in Sydney.
 He is a Stanley Award–winning animator, portrait artist, graphic designer, illustrator and political cartoonist.

-The start of the election process explained.
+The powers and duties of the governor-general explained.

-Your guide to voting in Australian elections.
+Your guide to the voting method we use in Australia.

 The Museum of Australian Democracy acknowledges Australia's First Nations peoples as the Traditional Custodians of Country throughout Australia.
 We recognise their continuing connection to land, waters and community.
 We respectfully acknowledge the role that First Nations people continue to play in shaping Australia's democracy.
 We also acknowledge the Ngunnawal, Ngunawal and Ngambri peoples as the Traditional Custodians of the region in which MoAD is located.